microsoft/vstest-docs/RFCs/0031-Test-Run-Attachments-Processing.md

 # Proposed Changes

 Introduce a new `IDataCollectorAttachmentProcessor` interface which can be implemented by Test Platform extensions and provide custom logic to reporcess (combine/merge) data collector attachments.
-Test Platform will invoke `ProcessAttachmentSetsAsync` only if at least 1 data collector attachments related to processor (through `GetExtensionUris`) are created by test execution.
+Test Platform will invoke `ProcessAttachmentSetsAsync` only if at least 1 data collector attachment related to processor (through `GetExtensionUris`) is created by test execution.

 ```
 namespace Microsoft.VisualStudio.TestPlatform.ObjectModel.DataCollection